Jokerit: History

-Establishment and early years (1967–1969)
+Establishment and Early years (1967–1969)

 Töölön Vesa was the predecessor of Jokerit.
 Players in the picture are Veikko Haapakoski, Pentti Simola and Kai Halimo between 1955 and 1964.

 Jokerit, the prominent ice hockey club from Finland, owes its existence to a crucial turning point in the country's sporting landscape.

 In 1967, the ice hockey branch of Töölön Vesa, an amateur sports club grappling with significant debts, faced the difficult decision of discontinuing their resource-demanding ice hockey activities.
 Seizing this opportune moment, Aimo Mäkinen, a master-builder with an ardent passion for the sport, saw the potential to establish a new semi-professional sports club.

-In a unique arrangement, Jokerit came into being by assuming half of Vesa's ice hockey debts and inheriting all their assets, including junior players and a coveted position in the Suomensarja, the second highest tier of Finnish ice hockey.
+In an unusual arrangement, Jokerit came into being by assuming half of Vesa's ice hockey debts and inheriting all their assets, including junior players and a coveted position in the Suomensarja, the second highest tier of Finnish ice hockey.

 On 27 October 1967, Jokerit officially took shape during a momentous constitutional meeting, with Mäkinen assuming the role of the club's sole owner and wielding sovereign power, effectively acting as the board and managing director.
 The club adopted an emblem depicting a winking jester, creatively adapted from various jokers found in diverse card decks, designed meticulously by graphic artist Jorma Hinkka.
 The Helsinki Ice Hall became the revered home venue for the new club.